dromotherm/documentation/pages/themis/EnlessTRH/TRH_recording.md

 Once you receive the receiver and its transmitters, use the Enless Field software [AIR](https://enless-wireless.com/ressources/Enless%20Field%20Installation.zip) to create the ecosystem

+{% include note.html content="The installation of AIR can be tricky.
+Please note it requires java to run.
+The installation of a recent version of the java run time environment (JRE) is therefore a prerequisite." %}

+Assuming you are using a windows 10 machine and even if your machine is 64 bits :
+- install the [32 bits version](https://javadl.oracle.com/webapps/download/AutoDL?BundleId=240726_5b13a193868b4bf28bcb45c792fce896) of the [jre](https://www.java.com/fr/download/manual.jsp)
+- install the 32 bits of AIR

 At this stage, you do not need to have the hardware connected to the computer on which the software is installed

 ![building the ecosystem](building_the_ecosystem.png)